Rules

 • Not racing in an official team jersey with MT Cup logo (Jury of Appeals will remove offender(s) from team scoring if it was reasonable to expect that a jersey could have been worn).

-• Violations must be reported within 30 minutes following the completion of the final race in the meet.
+• Any current meet official or Cup team captain may report rules violations to the Meet Director or designee.
+Violations must be reported within 30 minutes following the completion of the final race in the meet.

 15. Jury of Appeals: Seven (7) member group formed to make race-day decisions regarding any reported rules violations.